paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 ```
 ````

-In order to allocate the reliability targets efficiently, the components are grouped such that the Birnbaum importance of the components are in the same order of magnitude, as shown in [Table 4.11](syst_table4_11).
+In order to allocate the reliability targets efficiently, the components are grouped such that the Birnbaum importance of the components are in the same order of magnitude, as shown in {numref}`syst-table4-11`.
 As starting point, the group with the highest Birnbaum importance is selected as candidates for reliability improvement as an improvement of these components has the biggest influence on system reliability.
 In the example, group I consists of one component only.
 The required reliability target improvement for component 1 is calculated based on the following equation.

 (syst_equation4_62)=
 ````{admonition} Equation